bishwaG/Nextpie/docs/nextflow-workflow.md

 ## An Example workflow

-Nextflow comes with an example Nextflow workflow to help you integrate Nextpie in any Nextflow workflow.
+Nextpie comes with an example Nextflow workflow to help you integrate Nextpie into any Nextflow workflow.
 The example workflow is located in `assets/example-workflow` directory.
-The example workflow is a samiple workflow that takes FASTQ files as inputs and process tham using FastQC to generate quality reports per FASTQ files.
+The example is a simple workflow that takes FASTQ files as inputs and process them using FastQC to generate quality reports per FASTQ files.

 ### Prerequisite
-Before proceeding make sure that you have Nextpie up and running.
-You can adopt one of the many deployment methods mentioned in the [main page](../README.md).
+Before proceeding, ensure that you have Nextpie up and running.
+You can adopt one of the many deployment methods mentioned on the [main page](../README.md).

 ## setting an environment

-First, download FastQC zipped archive and decompresse it your `$HOME` directory via terminal.
+First, download the FastQC zipped archive and decompress it in your `$HOME` directory via a terminal.

 ```bash
 cd $HOME